4GeeksAcademy/Tapin/backend/README.md

 This executes `alembic -c alembic.ini upgrade head` using the active Python interpreter so it works reliably inside your venv.

+Configuration & secrets

+See `backend/CONFIG.md` for a list of environment variables used by the backend, recommended local defaults, and CI secret guidance.
+This document shows example GitHub Actions snippets for injecting secrets into workflows.

 Database

 - By default the app uses SQLite at `backend/data.db` (created automatically).